 Goldman Says It’s Too Early to Call End to Equity Bull Market

-(Bloomberg) — It’s too early to bid farewell to the decade-long equity bull market as stocks are still providing healthy returns for investors, according to Goldman Sachs Group Inc.“Even with low profit growth the corporate sector has a high free-cash-flow yield and the dividend yield (plus buybacks) ought to still provide a reasonable relative return,” Peter Oppenheimer, Goldman’s chief global equity strategist, wrote in a note on Monday.
+(Bloomberg) — It’s too early to bid farewell to the decade-long equity bull market as stocks are still providing healthy returns for investors, according to Goldman Sachs Group Inc.

 The bank’s call comes after Citigroup Inc. last week anticipated a continuation in the strong run of equities and JPMorgan Chase & Co. analysts said in an Oct.
 4 note that the current market correction will be less painful than last December’s rout.